OP-DSL/OPS/doc/opsapi.md

 |nbytes| size of the payload in bytes|
 |payload| pointer to memory into which the payload is packed|

-\noindent The suggested use of these \textbf{manual} functions is of course when the optimal location for checkpointing is known - one of the ways to determine that is to use the built-in algorithm.
+The suggested use of these **manual** functions is of course when the optimal location for checkpointing is known - one of the ways to determine that is to use the built-in algorithm.
 More details of this will be reported in a tech-report on checkpointing, to be published later.